HenriVDD/henrivdd.github.io/index.md

 ----

-> I am currently pursuing a Ph.D. at the [Laboratoire des Neurosciences Cognitives et Computationelles (LNC2)](https://lnc2.dec.ens.fr/fr) as a part of the [Human Reinforcement Learning](https://lnc2.dec.ens.fr/fr/human-reinforcement-learning) under the supervision of [Stefano Palminteri](https://sites.google.com/site/stefanopalminteri/home).
+> I am currently pursuing a Ph.D. at the [Laboratoire des Neurosciences Cognitives et Computationnelles (LNC2)](https://lnc2.dec.ens.fr/fr) as a part of the [Human Reinforcement Learning](https://lnc2.dec.ens.fr/fr/human-reinforcement-learning) lab under the supervision of [Stefano Palminteri](https://sites.google.com/site/stefanopalminteri/home).
 Originally trained as an engineer in electronics and computer sciences, I dedicated 7 years to working as an engineer at the Department d'Etudes Cognitives of the Ecole Normale Supérieure in Paris, overseeing the experimental platform.

 > After several years devoted to collaborative projects, where I was involved in helping setting up complex experiments and implementing technical solutions and data analysis, I decided it was time to work on my own project.
 I commenced my Ph.D. studies in April 2021, with my research focus converging at the crossroads of affective value-based decision making, computational psychiatry and mental health as well as behavioral economics.